A Few Hints for Quicker Turn Times

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'll find out on our own anyway, and knowing them as early as possible makes your report arrive sooner.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how features unique to a property contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we'll find out on our own anyway, and knowing them as early as possible is likely to make your report arrive sooner.

 - Let the homeowner know what to expect.

 - Confirming an appointment with the homeowner can be one of the most time consuming parts in the appraisal process.
 We understand that a homeowner may be uncomfortable with an outsider inspecting every square foot of their home, taking pictures, and making copious notes.
 One common belief is that they ought to make the place spotless before the appraisal inspection, thinking that will increase the value.
 So they put off the appraisal inspection until the house is cleaned.

 Hearing from you -- someone they are working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the time it takes to inspect a home.
 Our website has numerous pages of useful information about the appraisal process for homeowners.
 Please feel free to share it with your customers.
 They can even call us if they want to familiarize themselves with the staff and our services.
 And tell them it benefits them to set the appointment soon!